hanaa-mohamed/cpprelude/docs/slinked_list.md

 void shrink_front(usize shrinkage_count);
 ```

-Shrinks the container from the front by the provided `shrinkage_count`
+Shrinks the container from the front by the provided `shrinkage_count`.

 #### operator[]